JustinMWoodum/wlux_test_server/readme.md

 Documentation of the service is in the [documentation](/documentation/_top.md) folder.

 ##Release notes
+*26 Aug, 2013* - Added the gratuity interface to enable recording gratuity information without connecting it to a participant session.

 *24 Aug, 2013* - Finished porting the test site to use the web-service interface, the MySQL database, and support multi-task studies.
 However, it's still rather brittle so please let me know if you find something that breaks.

 *21 July, 2013* - Moved code to WLUX server.
 Started move of config functions to DB.
 Adopting a more consistent web-server interface for the web methods: All functions should return a json object that includes a _data_ object for sucessful calls or an _error_ object with some explanation, if not.